NES / Famicom Architecture

 Once the frame is finished, it’s time to move on to the next one!

-However, the CPU can’t modify any table that’s currently being used by the PPU, otherwise, artefacts may show up on the screen.
-So, when all scanlines are completed, the PPU triggers the Vertical Blank (V-Blank) interrupt on the CPU [29].
+However, the CPU can’t modify any table currently in use by the PPU, otherwise, artefacts may show up on the screen.
+So, when all scan-lines are completed, the PPU triggers the Vertical Blank (V-Blank) interrupt on the CPU [33].
 This notifies the game that it can start updating the tables without tearing the picture currently displayed.
-At that moment the CRT’s beam is pointing below the visible area of the screen, into the overscan (or bottom border area).
+At that moment, the CRT’s beam is pointing below the visible area of the screen, into the overscan (or bottom border area).

 Only a handful of PPU registers can be updated outside the V-Blank window [34], which explains the ability to scroll the background layer mid-frame.